-Now that you are an expert on your topic, your next task is to use that information to design and build a symbolic, public memorial to your person(s)/event.
+Now that you are an expert on your humanitarian, your next task is to use that information to design and build a symbolic, public memorial to your humanitarian.
 The five factors you must consider as you create this memorial are:

 What do you think this Native American hero would say about the blasting away of his Sacred Black Hills to build this memorial?
 Why have some criticized this type of memorial as "too big, too boring and too BOMB-bastic!"?
 Was the choice appropriate?

-This dilemma created controversy for the planners of our national World War II Memorial.
+Honoring the site created a huge controversy for the planners of our national World War II Memorial.
 Many people were outraged that the structure obscured the famous view from the Lincoln Memorial to the Washington Monument.

 Now read the current controversy over the building of the Martin Luther King, Jr. Memorial in on the National Mall in Washington, DC.
 Whose side do you take in the debate over the use of a Chinese sculptor and Chinese granite?

-For your own memorial model you obviously won't use granite or bronze.
+For your own memorial model you obviously won't use granite or bronze to actually build the 3D model, but you must consider what you would use if that did happen.
 You also don't have to smash your piggy bank and spend your hard earned pennies on supplies.
 For inspiration on how to use things lying around the house as creative building materials, check out Joan Steiner's Look-Alikes books in your school library.
 You will be amazed at what can be built with a match stick, some stale crackers or a few crayons.
 Just think!
 You can clean the house and find free memorial supplies at the same time!!
 In short, there is no need to raid the local craft store to make your memorial look great.